jasonprogrammer/nim-debug-example/README.md

 ![mousing over a variable in the debugger and seeing the value contained in the variable](images/debugger-mouseover-str.png)

+You'll notice, however, if you mouseover `people[0].name`, that it does not show the name of the first person (perhaps the `nim3.py` script could be modified to support this).

 ## Notes

 GDB can be extended with Python, and it seems that there are two scripts (written by others) for doing this: